This tutorial shows how to add background music to an audio clip which you can easily use for your podcast as intro/outro or the actual clip itself.

 You can click the pencil icon on either the voice or music clip to make edits to the length of those files.
 You can only edit the beginning and end (top and tail) of these files in this editor.

-Be sure to click save after you've made your edits:
+Be sure to click save after you've made your edits.
+Edited file will be saved to your Library.

 What else can you use the music clip maker for?